nulIz/nullyrics/README.md

    git clone https://github.com/yourusername/nullyrics.git
    cd nullyrics
    ```
+    or go to the top of this page and press "Code" then "Download ZIP"
 2. **run the local server**
+    *(make sure you have python)*
    - on windows: double-click the `launch.bat` file.
    - alternatively, in a terminal run: